flipperdevices/flipperzero-firmware/README.md

 Latest Updates:
 - Latest updates from dev with scons and protocol scher_khan
-- - No visible changes between current source code and last released DFU, only stuff not working listed below therefore, no DFU yet.
 - - NEW WAY TO COMPILE! docker-compose exec dev ./fbt
-- - NOT ACTIVE: Settings: Scan names will have timestamp instead of random name assigned due to compile issues (COMING SOON)
 - Fixes for GAMES menu for scons build from [Eng1n33r](https://github.com/Eng1n33r/flipperzero-firmware)
 - Added .fam files for GAMES/PLUGINS for scons build and fixed menu ordering.
 - Fixes for VideoPoker from [PixlEmly](https://github.com/PixlEmly/flipperzero-firmware-testing/blob/unleashed/applications/VideoPoker/poker.c)
+- Fixes for FEATURE: Settings: Scan names will have timestamp instead of random name assigned for [NFC](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/lib/toolbox/random_name.c) and [SubGHz](https://github.com/RogueMaster/flipperzero-firmware-wPlugins/blob/unleashed/applications/subghz/scenes/subghz_scene_read_raw.c) (By RogueMaster)

 **Special Instructions:**
 - Download these files into the subghz/assets folder on your SD card.
 Edit the two `_map` files to contain your specific subghz (.SUB) files.